ThatCoolCoder/nosper-engine/README.md

 ## Creating loadables

-Loadables are just dictionaries of data (no class is needed).
+Loadables are just dictionaries of data (no class is needed - this means loadables can be provided by libraries without requiring those libraries to have any deps).
 Below is the structure required:
 ```js
 const myLoadable = {
     name: 'My amazing loadable',